SECTION 1 - INTRODUCTION

 4.8 - Unsolicited Email Communication

-VIMA does not permit Associates to send unsolicited emails unless such emails strictly comply with applicable laws and regulations, including, without limitation, the federal CAN SPAM Act.
-Any email sent by an Associate that promotes VIMA, the VIMA opportunity, or VIMA services, must comply with the following:
+VIMA does not permit independent business owners to send unsolicited emails unless such emails strictly comply with applicable laws and regulations, including, without limitation, the federal CAN SPAM Act.
+Any email sent by an independent business owner that promotes VIMA, the VIMA opportunity, or VIMA services, must comply with the following:

 A. There must be a functioning return email address to the sender.